+The subject property is located west of the city of Perris, California, in the Val Verde area of Riverside County.
 The project lies within Riverside County, which is situated in the Peninsular Ranges Geologic Province of southern California.
 The mountain range, which lies in a northwest to southeast trend through the county, extends approximately 1,000 miles from the Raymond-Malibu Fault Zone in western Los Angeles County, to the southern tip of Baja California, Mexico.

-Geologically, the property is underlain by lower Pleistocene (approximately 1.8 million-to perhaps 200,000- to 300,000-year-old), very old alluvial fan deposits (Qvofa) (Wirths 2020).
-Additionally, a relatively small deposit of Holocene (modern) sandy, young alluvial fan deposits occupies the northern area of the project and appears to be associated with a small, ephemeral stream or drainage.
-These young deposits overlie the very old alluvial fan deposits at an unknown, but likely shallow, depth (Wirths 2020).
-According to Woodford et al. (1971) the thickness of the alluvial deposits overlying the granitic bedrock basement beneath the project ranges between approximately 100 to 300 feet.
-The specific soil types within the subject property are mapped as Ramona sandy loam, 0 to 2 percent slopes, MLRA 19 (RaA); Ramona sandy loam, 2 to 5 percent slopes, eroded (RaB2); Greenfield sandy loam, 0 to 2 percent slopes (GyA); Greenfield sandy loam, 2 to 8 percent slopes, eroded (GyC2) (SoilWeb 2020).
-The nearest natural sources of water are unnamed seasonal drainages which drain from the higher elevations of the foothills located to the southwest of the project.
-The property is relatively flat with an average elevation of 1,510 feet above mean sea level.
+Geologically, the property is underlain by lower Pleistocene (approximately 1.8 million-to perhaps 200,000- to 300,000-year-old), very old alluvial fan deposits (Qvofa) (Wirths 2021).
+According to Woodford et al. (1971), the thickness of the alluvial deposits overlying the granitic bedrock basement beneath the project may be as much as 80 feet at the project's eastern boundary.
+The granitic basement occurs as extensive outcrops west of the project.
+The specific soil types within the subject property are mapped Hanford coarse sandy loam, 2 to 8 percent slopes (HcC), Monserate sandy loam, 0 to 5 percent slopes (MmB), Monserate sandy loam, 5 to 8 percent slopes, eroded (MmC2), and Monserate sandy loam, 5 to 8 percent slopes, eroded (MmC2) (NRCS 2021).
+The property is relatively flat with elevation ranging between approximately 1,550 and 1,530 feet above mean sea level in the southwestern and northeastern corners respectively.

-Vegetation on the property consists entirely of non-native weeds and grasses.
+Vegetation on the property consists primarily of non-native weeds and grasses.
 In prehistoric times, the natural vegetation was likely dominated by winter annual grasses, forbs, and shrubs.
-Mammals within the region include mule deer, coyote, bobcat, mountain lion, rabbit, hare, ground squirrel, kangaroo rat, and a variety of other small rodents.
+Historically, mammals within the region include mule deer, coyote, bobcat, mountain lion, rabbit, hare, ground squirrel, kangaroo rat, and a variety of other small rodents.
 Birds include raptor, quail, mourning dove, geese and duck, heron, crow, finch, and sparrow.
-Species of concern in the area are the cactus wren, California gnatcatcher, least Bell's vireo, foothill and mountain yellow-legged frog, orange-throated whiptail lizard, and California mountain kingsnake (Miles and Gouday 1997).